Environment

 As a result of energy-intensive processes at high temperatures and large consumption of raw materials, the world’s iron and steel production accounts for a large share of global emissions of greenhouse gases.
 As one of the largest foundry groups in Northern Europe, and thus an emitter of greenhouse gases, we are committed to continuing our work to reduce emissions connected with our operations and to share our results with stakeholders.

-BIRN Group
+BIRN GROUP

-Sustainability Report 2024
+Sustainability Report 2025

-Mapping of carbon emissions
+Mapping of carbon emissons

 In relation to the climate and environment, it is particularly BIRNs consumption of electricity, natural gas and resources and our production waste that have a significant impact on our surroundings, making these also the key areas to work with to minimise negative impacts.